 - Ease of remediation: AcuSensor connects to the code interpreter or compiler (depending on the language) and it can identify the exact line of source code (for PHP) or point to a location in a stack trace (for Java and ASP.NET).
 With this information, your developers can fix vulnerabilities much faster.

-- Greater precision: AcuSensor can detect the following vulnerability types with 100% confidence: SQL Injection, Cross-site Scripting, code injection, CRLF injection, directory traversal, arbitrary file creation/deletion, email header injection, file upload, file inclusion, file tampering, PHP code injection, and PHP SuperGlobals overwrite.
+- Greater precision: AcuSensor can detect the following vulnerability types with 100% confidence: SQL Injection, code injection, CRLF injection, directory traversal, arbitrary file creation/deletion, email header injection, file upload, file inclusion, file tampering, PHP code injection, and PHP SuperGlobals overwrite.